flozz/cover-thumbnailer/README.md

     * Port from Python 2 to Python 3
     * Port the config GUI from GTK 2 (PyGTK) to GTK 3 (GObject Introspection)
     * Adds a button to generates manually the thumbnails (required for Nautilus)
-    * Support of Thunar and Caja
+    * Support of Thunar, Caja, and Nemo
     * Update translations
     * various fixes

 * **0.8.4:** Old version imported to github